NASA-AMMOS/aerie/docs/source/mission-modeling/index.rst

 causing them to change their behavior.
 This information enables Aerie to provide scheduling, constraint validation, and resource plotting capabilities on top of a mission model.

-The Merlin Framework empowers adaptation engineers to serve the needs of mission planners maintain as well as keep their codebase maintainable and testable over the span of a mission.
+The Merlin Framework empowers mission modeling engineers to serve the needs of mission planners as well as keep their codebase maintainable and testable over the span of a mission.
 The Framework aims to make the experience of mission modeling similar to standard Java development, while still addressing the unique needs of the simulation domain.